JavaScript Components

 Use the JavaScript or React component as if it were a Ruby class

-Here is an example using the Material UI library:
+Here is an example using the library:

 Firstly, you install the library: